 In this article, we use the genericity to give a meaning to the notion of ``almost every vector fields on $X$'', see Definition \ref{defi_generic}.
 The genericity is a classical and well-accepted notion of ``large sets'' in infinite-dimensional spaces and it is sufficient to obtain the density of a property and the rigidity of patterns as in Corollary \ref{coro_rigid}.
 However, we can argue that, in finite dimensional spaces, it is possible to have generic sets with zero measure.
 This is troublesome since both acceptable notion of ``large sets'' are then contradictory.

 For the interested reader, we recall that there are other notions of ``large sets'' in Banach spaces that are different from the genericity and more related to the Lebesgue measure in finite dimension.
 If $X$ is a Banach space, \cite{Christ} introduces the notion of Haar-nul set: a Borel set $B$ of $X$ is said \emph{Haar-nul} if there exists a finite non-negative measure $\mu\not\equiv 0$ with compact support such that for all $x\in X$, $\mu(x+B)=0$.
 More generally, any set $B\subset X$ is said Haar-nul if it is contained in a Haar-nul Borel set.
 Let $U$ be an open subset of $X$.
 A set $P\subset U$ is said \emph{prevalent} in $U$ if $U\setminus P$ is a Haar-nul set of $X$.
 To our knowledge, the first study of prevalence as a notion of ``large sets'' of Banach spaces goes back to \cite{HSY}.
 See \cite{Ott-Yorke} for a review on prevalence.
-As we can notice, if $X$ is finite-dimensional, then a prevalent set is exactly a set of full Lebesgue measure.
-This means that a generic set may be neglegible for the point of view of prevalence.
+As we can note, if $X$ is finite-dimensional, then a prevalent set is exactly a set of full Lebesgue measure.
+This means that a generic set may be negligible for the point of view of prevalence.

-Having different conclusions on the importance of a subset, depending of the point of view, is of course troublesome.
+Of course, having different conclusions about the importance of a subset depending on the point of view is troublesome.
 However, we claim that the generic sets of the present article are also prevalent: they are ``large'' for both notions.
 Indeed, our proofs use Henry's Theorem (Theorem \ref{th_Henry}) and it is proved in \cite{RJ-prevalence} that this type of transversality theorem can be adapted to prevalence: the generic set obtained in its conclusion is also a prevalent set.